Gross-out

 Gross-out is described as a movement in art (often with comical connotations), which is intended to shock the viewer(s) and disgust the wider audience by presenting them with controversial material (such as toilet humor and fetishes) that might be ill received by a mainstream audience.

 Cinema

 Features

-Gross-out is a subgenre of comedy movies in which the makers employ humor that is willfully "tasteless" or even downright disgusting.
+Gross-out is a subgenre of comedy films in which the makers employ humor that is willfully "tasteless" or even downright disgusting.
 It usually involves gratuitous nudity, unrealistic aggressiveness towards property or Schadenfreude.
-The movies are generally aimed at a younger audience aged between 18 and 24.
+The movies are generally aimed at young adults, aged between 18 and 24.
 One boon of this genre is that it provides an inexpensive way to make a movie "edgy" and to generate media attention for it.

 History

 In the United States, following the abolition of the film industry's censorious Production Code and its replacement with the MPAA film rating system in the late 1960s, some filmmakers began to experiment with subversive film comedies, which explicitly dealt with taboo subjects such as sex and other bodily functions.
 Noteworthy examples include the 1972 midnight movie classic Pink Flamingos (in which the central character eats dog excrement) and other films by John Waters, and the 1974 sketch comedy film The Groove Tube.
 As these films emerged from the counterculture movement and gained a measure of audience success, they inspired more mainstream films to follow their example.

 The label "gross-out movie" was first applied by the mainstream media to 1978's National Lampoon's Animal House, a comedy about the fraternity experience at US colleges.
 Its humor included explicit use of bodily functions (like projectile vomiting).
 It was a great box office success despite its limited production costs and thus started an industry trend.
 Since then, gross-out films increased in number, and became almost the norm for American comedy films.
 Some films of this genre could be aimed at teen audiences (such as Porky's, Billy Madison, American Pie and Van Wilder), while others are targeted at adult audiences (such as Caddyshack, The Nutty Professor, There's Something About Mary and Movie 43).